apalache-mc/apalache/test/tla/cli-integration-tests.md

-Regression test for https://github.com/informalsystems/apalache/issues/914 In the earlier version, we expected the model checker to complain about mismatching record types. ~In the latest version, this bug disappeared, due to the changes in the type checker.~ The new type checker with row typing is reporting a type error, and this is what we expect.
+Regression test for https://github.com/informalsystems/apalache/issues/914 In the earlier version, we expected the model checker to complain about mismatching record types.
+The new type checker with row typing is reporting a type error, and this is what we expect.

 ```sh
 $ apalache-mc typecheck --features=rows Bug914.tla | sed 's/[IE]@.*//'